Unraveling a toxic nightmare: More wells show 'forever chemicals'

 Residents say they are trapped in a toxic nightmare they can't wake up from.
 EPA investigators want to know whether the PFAS contamination is isolated to this area in Somerset County or is a much larger state-wide problem.

-Residents—like Cathy and Bruce Harrington, who have 14 grandchildren—are still reeling from the discovery last fall of high levels of industrial chemicals known as PFAS in their private wells.
+Residents—like Cathy and Bruce Harrington, who have three children and 14 grandchildren—are still reeling from the discovery last fall of high levels of industrial chemicals known as PFAS in their private wells.

 "They all live in the neighborhood and they love to come to grams—I have Grammy days," Cathy Harrington said.